 - If the manuscript is accepted for publication after the peer review process, I/We understand VJHSS is registered under the Creative Commons Attribution 4.0 International License (CC-BY), which allows authors to retain copyright ownership.
 Under the CC-BY license, I/We allow anyone to download, cite, use the data, copy and distribute, provided the authors and source of publication are credited through appropriate citations.
 I/We understand that users of the data do not require specific permission from the authors or the publisher.

 The Vidyodaya Journal of Humanities and Social Sciences (VJHSS) is an interdisciplinary, open access, biannual journal which is exclusively devoted to the publication of high-quality research in the fields of humanities and social sciences.
 VJHSS publishes original research articles selected through a rigorous and comprehensive peer-review process and aims to facilitate local and international dissemination, collaboration and exchange of knowledge.

 Types of Articles

 VJHSS publishes original, peer-reviewed research and scholarly articles, short communications and book reviews on all aspects related to humanities and social sciences.
-The Editors of VJHSS will also consider as and when necessary publishing special issues devoted to particular topics or themes deemed suitable to the journal.
+The Editors of VJHSS will also consider as and when necessary, publishing special issues devoted to particular topics or themes deemed suitable to the journal.

 Word limit to research articles should be between 5000 to 8000 words (including tables and references).
-Short communications should be less than 3000 words (references excluded) and book reviews less than 4000 words (references excluded).
+Short communications should be less than 3000 words (references excluded) and book reviews should be less than 4000 words (references excluded).

 Contact Details for Submission